 Sample questions will also be shown to the examinee on the computer screen prior to the real test starting in order to help the examinee understand how to interact with the EyeDetect software.

 Each testing situation is unique.
 However, the Proctor may want to do the following to help the examinee get an accurate result.

 - Show the examinee where to sit.
-Adjust the chair to allow the examinee to sit comfortably while resting his or her chin on the chin rest.
+Encourage the examinee to adjust their chair to allow them to sit comfortably while resting their chin on the chin rest.

-- Explain the calibration process that the examinee will need to complete at the start of the testing process.
+- Explain the calibration and validation process that the examinee will need to complete at the start of the testing process.

 - Explain the need to answer questions promptly.
 Each question must be completed in a reasonable time (as calculated by the length of the question and complexity of the question).

-- Explain that the start of the test includes a two-part practice session.
-At the end of each practice session, EyeDetect will display the number of questions missed as well as those which timed out due to slow responses.
+- Explain that the start of the test includes practice sessions.
+At the end of the practice session, EyeDetect will display the number of questions missed as well as those which timed out due to slow responses.
 This should help the examinee get comfortable with the process and timing before starting the actual test.

 - Encourage the examinee to keep their chin in the chin rest during the test, which will take approximately 10 - 30 minutes depending on the type of test being administered.

 - Notify the examinee that the Proctor will remain in the room but will not assist in answering questions.
 Examinees should answer with their best effort and not concern themselves if they don’t know the answer to a given question.

 - Explain the basic controls for taking the test.
 These are the space bar, the left and right arrow keys on the keyboard, or the left and right clicks on the mouse.

 - Left arrow key/Left click on the mouse = TRUE

 - Right arrow key/Right click on the mouse = FALSE